 * FILM 395b, Intermediate Screenwriting Marc Lapadula

 A workshop in writing short screenplays.
 Frequent revisions of each student's script focus on uniting narrative, well-delineated characters, dramatic action, tone, and dialogue into a polished final screenplay.
 Prerequisite: FILM 350.
-Priority to Film Studies majors.
+Priority to majors in Film & Media Studies.

 * FILM 455a and FILM 456b / AMST 463a and AMST 464b, Documentary Film Workshop Charles Musser

-A yearlong workshop designed primarily for majors in Film Studies or American Studies who are making documentaries as senior projects.
-Seniors in majors other than Film Studies and American Studies admitted as space permits.
+A yearlong workshop designed primarily for majors in Film and Media Studies or American Studies who are making documentaries as senior projects.
+Seniors in other majors admitted as space permits.

 * FILM 483a and FILM 484b / ART 442a and ART 443b, Advanced Film Writing and Directing Jonathan Andrews

-A yearlong workshop designed primarily for Art and Film Studies majors making senior projects.
+A yearlong workshop designed primarily for majors in Art and in Film & Media Studies making senior projects.
 Each student writes and directs a short fiction film.
 The first term focuses on the screenplay, production schedule, storyboards, casting, budget, and locations.
 In the second term students rehearse, shoot, edit, and screen the film.
 Materials fee: $150.
 Enrollment limited to 8.
-Priority to majors in Art and in Film Studies.
-Enrollment limited to 8.
-Priority to majors in Art and in Film Studies.
+Priority to majors in Art and in Film & Media Studies.
 Prerequisite: ART 341.